Finsternavy/financial_planner_capstone_fontend/README.md

 - Financed expense tracking.

-  - As time goes by, the site will update with payment progress and display useful information such as how much you have paid, the total payoff price of the loan       including interest and specific amount of payments applied to the principle balance of the loan.
+  - As time goes by, the site will update with payment progress and display useful information such as how much you have paid, the total payoff price of the loan       including interest and specific number of payments applied to the principal balance of the loan.

 # Partially implemented functionality